March 722 (Formula B) car-by-car histories

 Of the five 722s for which chassis numbers are known for the 1972 season: Paul Keeler's 722/20 is unknown in 1973, but was with Gerald Lieberg by 1974; Roy Folland's 722/23 went to Bruce Jensen for 1973; Allan Lader's 722/27 went to Robert Hall; Dick Doherty's 722/33 was retained; and Harold Millar's 722/43 was also retained.

-Of the 14 unidentified cars, the cars of Wink Bancroft, Seb Barone, Wayne Ricciardi, Bill Mairs, William Kautz, Dale Lang and Ted Thomas were all retained for 1973.
-Another two or three are known to have changed hands: Bob Lazier's went to Byron Hatten; and Ric Forest's went to Al Lader; and the suspected Bud Rude/Pierre Phillips car went to Mike Fisher.
-So, of the 14 unidentified cars, the ones that go missing at the end of 1972 are Chuck and Jim Sarich's pair of 722s from Maryland, and the cars of Chuck Dietrich and Tom Outcault from Ohio.
+Of the 15 unidentified cars, the cars of Wink Bancroft, Seb Barone, Wayne Ricciardi, Bill Mairs, William Kautz, Dale Lang, Ted Thomas and Russ Mayberry were all retained for 1973.
+Another two or three are known to have changed hands: Bob Lazier's went to Byron Hatten; Ric Forest's went to Al Lader; and the suspected Bud Rude/Pierre Phillips car went to Mike Fisher.
+So, of the 15 unidentified cars, the ones that go missing at the end of 1972 are Chuck and Jim Sarich's pair of 722s from Maryland, and the cars of Chuck Dietrich and Tom Outcault from Ohio.

-The new March 722 drivers in 1973 include two on the east coast, Chuck Hansen's yellow #74 Falconer-bodied car in New Jersey, and Ted Roman's car in either New York or Atlanta; plus three on the west coast: Jim Hall's orange Swanson Motor Racing 722 in southern Californian; Steve Jizmagian's blue or black car in California; and Bunny Ribbs' black-and-white car in northern California, which first appeared later in the season so could have been raced by someone else earlier in 1973.
-The number of disappeared cars is a good fit for the number of mysteries appearing, as there may be some car sharing here that we have not yet identified, but the apparant move of these cars west from Maryland or Ohio to California is interesting.
-One of these 1973 mysteries is likely to be 722/20, raced by Paul Keeler out of Connecticut in 1972 and then seen again with Gerald Lieberg in Connecticut in 1974.
-The cars of either Ted Roman in Pleasantville, New York, or maybe Charles Hansen in Tenafly, New Jersey could fit into that gap.
+The new March 722 drivers in 1973 include two on the east coast, Chuck Hansen's yellow #74 Falconer-bodied car in New Jersey, and Ted Roman's car in either New York or Atlanta; plus two on the west coast: Steve Jizmagian's blue or black car in California; and Bunny Ribbs' black-and-white car in northern California, which first appeared later in the season so could have been raced by someone else earlier in 1973.
+The number of disappeared cars is a good fit for the number of mysteries appearing, as there may be some sharing of cars here that we have not yet identified, but the apparent movement of these cars west from Maryland or Ohio to California is interesting.
+One of these 1973 mysteries is likely to be 722/20, raced by Paul Keeler out of Greenwich, Connecticut in 1972 and then seen again with Gerald Lieberg in Connecticut in 1974.
+Only the car of Ted Roman in Pleasantville, New York, could fit into that gap, and as Greenwich is just 15 miles from Pleasantville, that seems very logical.

 'the Chuck Hansen car'

-Driven by: Charles "Chuck" Hansen.
+Driven by: Charles "Chuck" Hansen and James R Modrall.
 First race: Thompson Raceway, 28 May 1973.
-Total of 4 recorded races.
+Total of 5 recorded races.

 'the Steve Jizmagian car'